 “The manufacturing components of this microphone make it extremely sturdy and resistant.”

 The Rode NT1 has more features and performances than the AT2035 but comes at a higher price.
 This microphone has a low self-noise (only 5 dB), ideally suited for digital recording equipment and provides for very clean & clear voice recordings.
-Lots of accessories come with the mic: internal capsule shock mounting, pop filter and dust cover.
+Lots of accessories come with the mic: internal capsule shock mounting, pop filter, and dust cover.

-The AKG Perception 220 is extremely similar to the Audio Technica AT2035 condenser microphone whether in terms of design and performances.
-It has an all-metal body and a robust design and a switchable bass-cut which eliminates rumble or footfall noise.
+The AKG Perception 220 is extremely similar to the Audio Technica AT2035 condenser microphone in terms of design and performances.
+It has robust design with an all-metal body and a switchable bass-cut which eliminates rumble or footfall noise.
 Moreover, it features a switchable attenuation pad for high SPL application (up to 55 dB SPL).

-Offering a flatter low end response and lower noise, those features will be very appreciated by headphones enthusiasts.
-Finally, there is no doubt that the 2035 is well built with high standard components (handling high SPLs).
-You can be sure that this microphone will meet your requirements for a long time.
+Offering a flatter low-end response and lower noise, those features will be very appreciated by microphones enthusiasts.
+Finally, there is no doubt that the AT2035 is well-built with high standard components (handling high SPLs).
+You can be sure that this microphone will meet most music professionals’ requirements.